 Spreadsheet reference: ‘PV Math Blog’ tab, ‘Harry and Sally’s computations’ section.

 In the case of Harry and Sally, we have a much more complicated sequence of cash flows.
 No matter though, we can still use the NPV() formula in pretty much the same way.
-A good way to proceed is to organize in columns the various types of cash flows over time (income as well as exceptional expenses like the mortgage or a big wedding for daddy’s daughter!), then sum up each row (corresponding to a year being planned for).
+A good way to proceed is to organize in columns the various types of cash flows over time (income as well as exceptional expenses like the mortgage or a really big wedding for daddy’s daughter!), then sum up each row (corresponding to a year being planned for).
 And then it’s just a matter of performing the NPV() math on such combined annual cash flows.

 A slight complication comes from numbers which are not naturally adjusted for inflation.
 Pensions often work like that nowadays, they only partly adjusted for inflation.
-And since it is more intuitive to do the entire modeling in real (inflation-adjusted) terms, one may need to apply some adjustments to the pension numbers.
+And since it is much more intuitive to do the entire modeling in real (inflation-adjusted) terms, one may need to apply some adjustments to the pension numbers.

 The full model is provided in the companion spreadsheet, please check the cell notes (and formulas) to better understand the scenario being modeled.